rhedwan/rhedwan.github.io/README.md

 # **Features :**
-- Mobile, Desktop and Tablet Respinsive
+- Mobile, Desktop and Tablet Responsive
 - Clean and friendly UI